ayubodevelopment/exetel_assesment/README.md

 and run the below commands to migrate the DB inside "backed server" container
 - php artisan migrate

+test the application by running " php artisan test ". this should test the CURD functional API calls of customer table.

+To access the web

-Go to http://localhost:8000/ in browser to open the Web application
+ - Go to http://localhost:8000/ in browser to open the Web application

-first register a user and use that credentials to login to the application
+ - first register a user and use that credentials to login to the application

-test the application
+ - test the application